See if you have a case.

 Bravelle is a prescription fertility drug produced by the company Ferring Pharmaceuticals to treat certain fertility problems in women.
-The drug is a purified form of a follicle stimulating hormone (urofollitropin) used to aid in the maturing of the eggs for ovulation.
+The drug is a purified form of a follicle-stimulating hormone (urofollitropin) used to aid in the maturing of the eggs for ovulation.

 Bravelle (urofollitropin injection) is a drug that was approved in 2002 to treat female infertility.
 Swiss manufacturer Ferring Pharmaceuticals advertised that treatments could begin a woman’s “baby story.”
 The drug is a highly purified form of human follicle-stimulating hormone (FSH) that can stimulate egg maturation and increase the potential for pregnancy.

-Unfortunately, batches of Bravelle failed to meet the 24 month shelf-life guarantee and the company began recalling Bravelle in 2015.
+Unfortunately, batches of Bravelle failed to meet the 24-month shelf-life guarantee and the company began recalling Bravelle in 2015.

 In September 2015 Ferring Pharmaceuticals quietly initiated a Class 3 recall with the Food and Drug Administration.
 The recall was not announced to the public.
 Class 3 recalls are not safety recalls likely to cause adverse health consequences.
-They do not obligate manufacturers, the FDA or medical providers to notify consumers.
+They do not obligate manufacturers, the FDA, or medical providers to notify consumers.
 However; some pharmacies and clinics did notify patients of the recall.
-In October 2015 a company spokesperson announced that the company was temporarily pulling Bravelle from shelves because some batches of the drug sold in 2014 “did not meet potency specifications for their full 24 month shelf life.”
-Tests showed that the drug’s potency decreased at a more rapid rate than stated by the manufacturer, resulting in ineffective treatments and lack of expected results.
+In October 2015 a company spokesperson announced that the company was temporarily pulling Bravelle from shelves because some batches of the drug sold in 2014 “did not meet potency specifications for their full 24-month shelf life.”
+Tests showed that the drug’s potency decreased at a more rapid rate than stated by the manufacturer, resulting in ineffective treatments and a lack of expected results.